Who You’re Helping

 Lincoln recovered remarkably well from his surgery and although his blood product needs reduced significantly, he still had regular transfusions as a part of his chemotherapy.
 It is estimated that Lincoln has needed 60 platelet transfusions and almost as many blood transfusions.
 This was all in a period of less than five months!
 The hematologist said that he has NEVER worked with a patient who needed so many blood products in such a short amount of time.

-“I’ve worked in the blood business for 15 years now and the need for blood, all blood products are a necessity,” Cory said.
+“I’ve worked in the blood business for 15 years now and the need for blood, all blood products are a necessity,” Corey said.
 He’s undergoing chemotherapy now and is journeying toward wellness thanks to his doctors and generous blood donors!

 Megan’s story began in November 2014 when she was 23 weeks pregnant with her third child: her first son, Evan.
 Around midday she rushed to the emergency room with spontaneous bleeding and was immediately admitted.
 Hospital staff told Megan and her husband that labor was beyond the point of no return and their son was too young to survive outside the womb.

 “Pretty soon after that we realized he was going to die,” Megan said.
 The labor process took nearly a day and she bled on and off throughout.
 As medical staff struggled to control Megan’s bleeding, her hemoglobin count plummeted and she received several transfusions.
 Eventually Evan was born.
-At that point, Megan tearfully explains, “we said goodbye to our son and went home.”
+At that point, Megan tearfully explained, “we said goodbye to our son and went home.”

 The heartbreak didn’t end there.
 A few days later Megan woke up with more bleeding.
 Back in the emergency room, doctors determined she had a rare uterine malformation that, in Megan’s case, caused life-threatening massive bleeding.
 Over the next five hours, an interventional radiologist utilized arterial embolization in an attempt stabilize her.
 During that process she received 12 units of red blood cells, 6 units of plasma, and 2 units of platelets.
 When she woke up in the ICU, she received even more blood.